CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_if.html.markdown

     + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
     + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `ref_mo`:(HashMap) -(Computed) A reference to the original Managed Object.
+  + `ref_mo`:(HashMap) -(ReadOnly) A reference to the original Managed Object.
 This complex property has following sub-properties:
     + `moid`:(string) The Moid of the referenced REST resource.
     + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
     + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-  + `timestamp`:(string)(Computed) The time this versioned Managed Object was created.
+  + `timestamp`:(string)(ReadOnly) The time this versioned Managed Object was created.
-  + `nr_version`:(string)(Computed) The version of the Managed Object, e.g. an incrementing number or a hash id.
+  + `nr_version`:(string)(ReadOnly) The version of the Managed Object, e.g. an incrementing number or a hash id.
-  + `version_type`:(string)(Computed) Specifies type of version.
+  + `version_type`:(string)(ReadOnly) Specifies type of version.
 Currently the only supported value is \ Configured\ that is used to keep track of snapshots of policies and profiles that are intendedto be configured to target endpoints.* `Modified` - Version created every time an object is modified.* `Configured` - Version created every time an object is configured to the service profile.* `Deployed` - Version created for objects related to a service profile when it is deployed.
-* `vif_id`:(int)(Computed) The Vif Id should be same as the channel number of the vethernet created on switch in order to set up the data path.
+* `vif_id`:(int)(ReadOnly) The Vif Id should be same as the channel number of the vethernet created on switch in order to set up the data path.
 The property is applicable only for FI attached servers where a vethernet is created on the switch for every vNIC.
 * `vmq_settings`:(HashMap) - Virtual Machine Queue Settings for the virtual interface that allow efficient transfer of network traffic to the guest OS.
 This complex property has following sub-properties:
   + `enabled`:(bool) Enables VMQ feature on the virtual interface.